Internship Program Overview

 How do I apply?

-If you are interested in interning with us, please complete and sign the following forms and return to our office by fax at (852) 2845-9800.
+If you are interested in interning with us, please provide and complete the following forms/information and return to our office by fax at (852) 2845-9800.
 You may download copies of these forms from this website.

 1. Provide Current Resume.